Abdallah-Alwarawreh/BotWizardTS/README.md

 ## Prerequisites

-To use DiscordBotTemplate, make sure you have the following prerequisites installed:
+To use BotWizardTS, make sure you have the following prerequisites installed:

 - Node.js (version 12 or higher)
 - npm (Node Package Manager)